-Following initial assessment of the subject application, a request for additional information/ amendments was issued covering the following matters:
+Following initial assessment of the subject application, a request for additional information/amendments was issued covering the following matters:

-- Non compliance with floor space ratio - Further geotechnical investigation required - Additional information and amendments to the built form - Information relating to the right of carriageway - Information relating to waste collection - Landscaping matters
+- Non compliance with floor space ratio - Further geotechnical investigation required - Additional information and amendments to the built form - Landscaping matters

 The proposal was subject to some minor amendments and is now compliant with floor space ratio.
 The variations to development controls have been supported with variation justification statements, and information requested in Council's correspondence has been assessed as satisfactory.